Iepoev/Thesis/paper/source/11_ch3_data_gathering.md

 ### Input data

 Because of the limitations of neural networks, the size of the input must be identical for all subjects.
-This means that the variable-length heartbeat data can't simply be passed to the machine learning algorithm.
+This means that the variable-length heartbeat data cannot simply be passed to the machine learning algorithm.
 The data of the training session must be engineered to fit a constant-length input.

 The maximum heart rate, resting heart rate, VLF, LF \& HF power, and LF/HF ratio are extracted from the complete session.
 For every active stage of the session the VLF power, LF power, HF power, LF/HF ratio, maximum Heart rate, and rMSSD of that 5-minute segment is extracted.
 For every recovery stage, these same parameters are extracted with the additional Heart Rate Recovery after 1 minute and the Heart Rate Recovery after 2 minutes.